truenas/middleware/docs/userguide/freenas_intro.rst

 FreeNAS® and the FreeNAS® logo are registered trademarks of iXsystems.

-3ware® and LSI® are trademarks or registered trademarks of LSI Corporation.

 Active Directory® is a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries.

 Apple, Mac and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries.